 In this situation, a child can also learn a third language in another setting.
 For example, if the child attends a bilingual school, language school, or has a tutor.

 If each parent speaks a different language, then as long as children receive enough exposure to both languages, it should be natural for them to pick up both of languages from the start.

-If those languages don’t include the community language (eg Parent A speaks Italian, Parent B speaks French, family live in the USA), there is the opportunity for the child to learn a third language quite naturally by using the two minority languages at home, and the third language in the community.
+If those languages don’t include the community language (eg Parent A speaks Spanish, Parent B speaks French, family live in the USA where English is the primary language spoken), there is the opportunity for the child to learn a third language quite naturally by using the two minority languages at home, and the third language in the community.

 A multilingual parent, can also successfully pass on two languages to a child if there is enough exposure and consistency.

 It can sound a little complicated, but this is probably the best chance of a child learning multiple languages at once.
 If each parent can speak multiple languages.

 Eg. Parent A speaks to child in Italian, Parent B speaks to child in French, family language is English, and they live in Germany.
 This would allow the child to have good exposure to all four languages and potentially become fluent in all of them.

 As the child gets older there is the opportunity to add additional languages through other means.

 We taught our daughter 8 languages in 6 years

 The problems with children learning lots of languages at the same time